-Vienna.It has long been feared that the plastic problem not only has negative effects on the environment and wildlife, but also on us humans.
-Now it's official: A study conducted by the Federal Environment Agency in Austria and the Medical University in Vienna has discovered microplastics in humans.
+Vienna.It has long been feared that the plastic problem not only has a negative impact on the environment and wildlife, but also on us humans.
+Now it's official: a study conducted by the Federal Environment Agency in Austria and the Medical University of Vienna has discovered microplastics in humans.